AISHIK999/Image_classifier/README.md

 **train:** Images for training<br>
 **test:** Images for testing<br>
 **valid:** Images for validation<br>
-Each of these folders contains subfolders for each dog breed
+Each of these folders contains subfolders for each image class